Sandford Hill Primary

 Bilingual support assistants Miss Sardar

-Special Educational Needs Governor Mr Christopher Austin (Vice Chair of Governors)
+Special Educational Needs Governor Mr Christopher Austin (Chair of Governors)

 It is important to us, that during the course of their learning journey at Sandford Hill, your child reaches their full potential.
 The main way we achieve this is to deliver quality teaching.